shashank1shukla/App42-Photo-Sharing/README.md

 __Get Comments To Photo :__

-And finally will get all coments on photo by using GetCommentsByItem of reviewService.
+And finally will get all coments on photo by using GetCommentsByItem of review service.

 ```
 reviewService.GetCommentsByItem(fileName,this);